coreos/locksmith/README.md

 # locksmithd

-locksmithd is a reboot manager for the CoreOS update engine which uses etcd to ensure that only a subset of a cluster of machines is rebooting at any given time.
+locksmithd is a reboot manager for the CoreOS update engine which uses etcd to ensure that only a subset of a cluster of machines are rebooting at any given time.

 ## Configuration